pinterest/querybook/docs/developer_guide/add_notifier.md

 the notification is being sent to.
 Message is the message that will be sent and should be converted to the notifier format.
 Subject is used as a heading for the notification, which is useful for services like email which use a subject line.

-If you want to add a notifier, please do so through plugins (See this [Plugin Guide](../admin_guide/plugins.md) to learn how to setup plugins for DataHub).
+If you want to add a notifier that's specific to your own use case, please do so through plugins (See this [Plugin Guide](../admin_guide/plugins.md) to learn how to setup plugins for DataHub).

 Once plugins folder is setup, import the notifier class under `ALL_PLUGIN_NOTIFIERS` in notifier_plugin/**init**.py .